 French photographer Thomas Jorion spent a decade taking shots of abandoned eighteenth- and nineteenth-century Italian mansions for his series Veduta.
 “At first I photographed them to keep a trace of the places before they disappeared,” says Jorion in an interview for My Modern Met.
 “And then I realized that there was a beauty, an aesthetic, that emerges with shapes, colors, and lights.
 I do not necessarily look for abandonment, but rather the patina of time.”
-Write a short story where your main character encounters a now forgotten, but once majestic, building.
+Write a short story in which your main character encounters a now forgotten, but once majestic, building.
 Explore the feelings that are stirred as a result of encountering this crumbling beauty.
 Is there a certain, sustained charm to be found in this remnant of the past, or is it overshadowed by the ephemeral aspect of this man-made structure?

 Find details about every creative writing competition—including poetry contests, short story competitions, essay contests, awards for novels, grants for translators, and more—that we’ve published in the Grants & Awards section of Poets & Writers Magazine during the past year.
 We carefully review the practices and policies of each contest before including it in the Writing Contests database, the most trusted resource for legitimate writing contests available anywhere.